Is PPC necessary? Why is PPC necessary or not? If so, when do I need to do it?

-Additionally, pay per click ads are extremely valuable to compare the value of keywords before you start your SEO campaign.
-When you’re just entering a market, you may know that two keywords you’re targeting are commercial, but not which will deliver higher conversion rates, average order sizes, or bottom line value per visitor.
+Additionally, pay per click ads is extremely valuable to compare the value of keywords before you start your SEO campaign.
+When you’re just entering a market, you may know that two keywords you’re targeting are commercial, but not which will deliver higher conversion rates, average order sizes, or bottom-line value per visitor.
 PPC can tell you that in a few weeks, whereas SEO would take several months.

 Arguably, if you need to compare the relative value of keywords that you know will convert, you can skip PPC.
 If you’re going to make some money, and that’s enough for you, then you can go straight to SEO.

 But if you want to prioritize more lucrative keywords to make the most money – which you MUST do if you’re in a competitive market – then PPC will be necessary.